HarryAllen1/tsa-grouping-thing/docs/admin/quirks.md

 ## Team numbers are out of order

 The order is determined by the order of which the teams were created, not the team number.
-There is no way to order the teams as order doesn't (shouldn't!) matter.
+Click the "Sort Teams" right above the first team to sort all the teams in the event in numerical order of team number.

 ## Some things update in realtime, others don't